-This will list whatever file you’ve typed in in a ‘raw’ format, sort of like what you get when you type:
+This will note whatever file youve enter in a raw format, sort of like what you get when you type:

 select * from file-name

-If you want to use the query with record selection, your can enter it this way:
+If you desire to use the question with record selection, your can enter it this method:

 The RQ Command

-I used to always name the command simply ‘Q’, but I found that ‘Q’ was often used by other people.
-So, it became RQ (one more keystroke:)).
-Here’s how to set it up:
+I used to always name the command simply Q, however I found that Q was frequently used by other individuals.
+It became RQ (one more keystroke:-RRB-).
+Heres how to set it up:

-( The only issues you might have is whether you have the proper authority to do this, and what library you want to put the command in.
-The library should be in the common library list you’ll be using so you don’t always have to add the library before executing the command.
-I suggest QUSRSYS or QGPL, but your library setup may differ.
-We’ll use QTEMP for this example so you can see how it works).
+( The only issues you may have is whether you have the correct authority to do this, and what library you desire to put the command in.
+The library ought to be in the typical library list youll be utilizing so you dont constantly have to add the library prior to carrying out the command.
+I suggest QUSRSYS or QGPL, but your library setup may vary.
+Well utilize QTEMP for this example so you can see how it works).

-If you prompt it, it will look like
+If you prompt it, it will appear like

 What did we do here?
-We changed the default that was included with RUNQRY for the RCDSLT parameter from it’s default of * NO to * YES.
-We’ve moved from having to enter
+We changed the default that was consisted of with RUNQRY for the RCDSLT parameter from its default of * NO to * YES.
+Weve moved from needing to go into

-Of course, the most obvious is to look at raw file data.
+Naturally, the most apparent is to look at raw file information.